 Now select the ‘Key’ tab.
-Here you will be able to create a unique key that will be used to move your WordPress site to this website.
+Here, you will create a unique key that we will use to move your WordPress site to this website.

-You can select ‘8 hours’ of expiration time for the key.
-After 8 hours, this key will not be usable and you’ll need to create another key.
+You can select ‘8 hours’ of an expiration time for the key.
+After 8 hours, this key will not be usable, and you’ll need to create another key.

 So the half setup is done.
-Now login to your main WordPress site and install WPvivid plugin on the main website also.
+Now login to your main WordPress site and install the WPvivid plugin on the main website also.
 Open WPvivid backup plugin’s dashboard.
 Click Auto Migration.
-Now copy the key we created above, paste it here and hit save.
+Now copy the key we created above, paste it here, and hit save.